 Class components are instances of React.Component with the constructor in it and complex flows for manipulating state and lifecycle.

-• Functional component is easier to read and test as they are just plain JS functions
+- A functional component is easier to read and test as they are just plain JS functions.

 In a Nutshell

-• The major difference is the syntax.
-It is related to the way we declare components, pass props, handling states, manage the lifecycle.
+- The major difference is the syntax.
+It is related to the way we declare components, pass props, handle states, and manage the lifecycle.

-• Functional components require less code to write.
-It's subjective and depends on the developer how he wants to write the code.
+- Functional components require less code to write.
+It's subjective and depends on the developer on how he wants to write the code.